thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

     $ tscli ssl add-cert <key> <certificate>
     ```

-6. To test that the certificate is correctly installed, [log in to the ThoughtSpot application](logins.html#log-in-to-the-thoughtspot-application).
+6. To test that the certificate is correctly installed, [log into the ThoughtSpot application](logins.html#log-in-to-the-thoughtspot-application).

      You should see that the application's URL begins with `https://`.